kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 One final lesson I take away is how much your team and manager impacts your happiness.
 I've been fortunate to have worked with a wonderful team and managers in my time at Amazon.
-Watching the team grow, lead with empathy, and have fun at work has been gratifying.
-Working with my team is one of the things I'll miss most about Amazon.
+Watching the team grow, lead with empathy, and build relationships has been gratifying.
+I'll miss working with my team.

 ### What's Next